The mystery of tapering is over

 The Fed decided to begin reducing asset purchases at the December FOMC meeting.
 That has taken a lot of the mystery out of the Fed’s decision-making.
 The big question is whether tapering will be on autopilot—meaning does the Fed plan to reduce purchases by 10 billion a month every meeting, or will further reductions be data-dependent?

-Does the Ukraine situation change the Fed’s decision?
+Does the emerging market sell-off change the Fed’s decision?

-Bonds have been rallying on the flight-to-safety trade.
-Does a selloff in emerging markets change the Fed’s decision-making regarding tapering?
+Bonds have been rallying as emerging markets sell off.
+Does a sell-off in emerging markets change the Fed’s decision-making regarding tapering?
 As of now, the answer is probably not.
 Unless we hear of a major player (like a bank or hedge fund) blowing up, the Fed will probably continue on its preset path.

 The Fed wants to see a robust labor market before it starts raising interest rates